m-arifin-ilham/Sales-Tracker-Backend/README.md

     * Retrieves a list of all recorded sales, ordered by date.
 * **Sales Record Retrieval by ID (`GET /sales/{id}`):**
     * Fetches details for a specific sales record.
+* **Secure Inter-API Communication:** Authenticates requests to the Product Catalog API by sending a valid API Key.
 * **CORS Enabled:** Configured with `Flask-CORS` to allow cross-origin requests from frontend applications.
 ---

 ## Architectural Design